 Can CCP Transactions and related assets be netted with those relating to you or our other clients?
 No Can CCP Transactions and related collateral be netted with those relating to your other clients?
-Can CCP Transactions and related collateral be netted with those relating to clients of our other clients?
+Yes (provided your other clients' CCP Transactions and assets are recorded in the same Basic Omnibus Indirect Client Account) Can CCP Transactions and related collateral be netted with those relating to clients of our other clients?
 Yes (provided our other clients' clients' CCP Transactions and assets are recorded in the same Basic Omnibus Indirect Client Account)